 Companies could claim that employees broke rules or even drank while intoxicated in order to avoid paying for employees who received injuries while driving.
 You will need a lawyer to help you fight the false claims, especially if the circumstances of the accident are not clear cut.

 You might find knowing where to turn to collect benefits if you were injured when driving a company vehicle challenging.
-Contact us at Shay & Associates for more information on employee rights and car accident injury claims, including when you’re behind the wheel of a company car.
+Contact a personal injury lawyer at Shay & Associates for more information on employee rights and car accident injury claims, including when you’re behind the wheel of a company car.